Swishyfishie/Create-your-hero/README.md

   I know this is simple but I came up with it alone so I'm happy as it's my first time to do it.

+  ## update 1

+  I did change the capitalized vowels with toLowerCase method, did separate files and started styling the form with bootstrap.